-- Founded in 1957. - Rapidly transformed into an urban research institution along with Las Vegas's dramatic growth in population and economic activity. - The only graduate research university in Southern Nevada. - The first and largest Tier 1 institution in the Nevada System of Higher Education. - Located less than two miles east of the Las Vegas Strip.
+- Founded in 1957. - Rapidly transformed into an urban research institution along with Las Vegas's dramatic growth in population and economic activity. - The only graduate research university in Southern Nevada. - The first and largest Tier 1 institution in the Nevada System of Higher Education. - Third most diverse university in the county - The core pipeline of a highly educated workforce for Nevada - Located less than two miles east of the Las Vegas Strip